-- B. Graduate of an accredited high school or GED (General Equivalency Diploma); - C. Completion of a human health career program to include DIRECT patient contact work experience within the field (clinical full or part-time) [minimum of 500 hours].
+- A. Graduate of an accredited high school or GED (General Equivalency Diploma); - B. Completion of a human health career program to include DIRECT patient contact work experience within the field (clinical full or part-time) [minimum of 500 hours].
 Proper documentation of work experience MUST be submitted with application;

-- D. Human health care license and/or certification such as a Radiologic Technologist, Registered Nurse, Respiratory Therapist, Licensed Practical Nurse, Emergency Medical Technician, and Certified Nursing Assistant (list not inclusive) must be current with no limitations applied;
+- C. Human health care license and/or certification such as a Radiologic Technologist, Registered Nurse, Respiratory Therapist, Licensed Practical Nurse, Emergency Medical Technician, and Certified Nursing Assistant (list not inclusive) must be current with no limitations applied;

-- E. Successful completion of the following coursework from an accredited institution with a "C" or better:
+- D. Successful completion of the following coursework from an accredited institution with a "C" or better:

 - 1. Medical Terminology

 - 2. Human Patient Care

 - 3. Medical Ethics & Law

 - 4. General Pathophysiology

-- 5. Algebra or Statistics\\
+- 5. Algebra or Statistics

-- 6. Physics or Radiation Physics\\
+- 6. Physics or Radiation Physics

-- 7. Human Anatomy & Physiology (completed within 10 years) \\
+- 7. Human Anatomy & Physiology (completed within 10 years)

-- 8. English Composition\\
+- 8. English Composition

-- 9. General Psychology\\
+- 9. General Psychology

-- \\ Denotes coursework completed at the college level;
+- Denotes coursework completed at the college level;

-- F. Prerequisite coursework above with a combined 2.5 GPA or better;
+- E. Prerequisite coursework above with a combined 2.5 GPA or better;

-- G. Video upload of interview questions;

-- H. Applicants who are not a U.S. citizen by birth must provide immigration or citizenship documentation.
-The school does not participate in the SEVIS program;
+- F. Applicants who are not a U.S. citizen by birth must provide immigration or citizenship documentation.
+The College does not participate in the SEVIS program;

-- I. Negative complete criminal history and child protective screens; and
+- G. Negative complete criminal history and child protective screens; and

-- J. Negative drug screen.
+- H. Negative drug screen.